In this article, we list the parts of a drum kit and explain what each part does.

 Other Cymbals / Percussion Items

-So, we’ve covered the main elements that make up a standard five-piece set including the sort of cymbals you’d expect to find, but there are still more accessories.
-These items are not always essential, it more so depends on what style of music you’re going to be playing.
+So, we’ve covered the main drum kit parts that make up a standard five-piece set, including the sort of cymbals you’d expect to find, but there are still more accessories.

 Most of the time splash cymbals are around 8” in diameter and function as a sort of tiny crash.
 They can be handy if you want to add a little extra brightness and color to your sound.
 The small size of these cymbals is pretty handy too, as you can easily squeeze them into gaps between other units.